CzukorPeter/nodejs_api_crud/README.md

 # Project details

-Simple application with a separate backend and frontend created for capturing and editing partner data.
+Simple application with a separate backend and frontend was created for capturing and editing partner data.

 ## Backend